alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 ## Are you creative? look this in data science

-**How can the “agents + tools” model benefit our daily work as data scientists and AI engineers?**
+**How can the "agents + tools" model benefit our daily work as data scientists and AI engineers?**

-Think about it: each agent is an “entity” that can:
+Think about it: each agent is an "entity" that can:

 * Execute specific analysis or data functions
 * Collaborate (or compete) with other agents to propose solutions
 * Request, transform, or validate intermediate results
 * Chain together complex processes (not just automate simple tasks)
-* Call “tools” (Python functions, Bash scripts, scientific APIs, etc.)
+* Call "tools" (Python functions, Bash scripts, scientific APIs, etc.)

 **Practical applications in data science / AI**

 1. **Automation of exploratory pipelines**

-Imagine a “Data Science Manager Agent” that:
+Imagine a "Data Science Manager Agent" that:

 * Receives a business question or scientific hypothesis
-* Assigns tasks to “explorer” agents to load, analyze, and profile datasets, each with its own style (one does profiling, another visualizes outliers, another quickly builds models)
+* Assigns tasks to "explorer" agents to load, analyze, and profile datasets, each with its own style (one does profiling, another visualizes outliers, another quickly builds models)
-* A “Formatter Agent” that automatically converts outputs into attractive notebooks, reports, or dashboards
+* A "Formatter Agent" that automatically converts outputs into attractive notebooks, reports, or dashboards
-* A “Guardrail Agent” that checks for privacy risks or pipeline errors
+* A "Guardrail Agent" that checks for privacy risks or pipeline errors

 **Result:** Automatic, parallel exploration of data, validated and documented.